huonfraser/Predicting-DM-in-Mangoes/README.md

 This repository contains the source code, inputs and outputs for a datascience project on the [Mangoes dataset](https://data.mendeley.com/datasets/46htwnp833/1).
 In the first half of the project we start with a linear regression model, we explore various ways of adding model complexity.
 The second part of the project will investigate various state-of-the-art deep networks.

 Currently progress is:
-* 1 - Introduction and exploratory data analysis. (draft)
+* 1 - Introduction and exploratory data analysis.
-* 2 - Validation and evaluation. (draft)
+* 2 - Validation and evaluation.
-* 3 - Partial Least Squares and locally weighted models. (draft)
+* 3 - Partial Least Squares and locally weighted models.
-* 4 - Domain related preprocessing. (draft)
+* 4 - Domain related preprocessing.
-* 5 - Ensembles and comparisons to other work. (draft)
+* 5 - Ensembles and comparisons to other work.
+* 6 - Introducing PyTorch-Tabular
+* 7 - Cross-Validation with PyTorch-Tabular (in progress).